 Admission is $4 per person (kids 6 and under are free) and you can save $1 off if you snag a coupon from a First Hawaiian Bank branch.

 The festival is HUGE!
 Don’t miss both sides – the Exhibit Hall is the largest, but there are also lots of booths in the Arena.
-If you have limited time, check out the list of vendors and their locations in the official program.
+If you have limited time, check out the list of vendors and their locations in the official program you can also check some Guides to read some reviews.

 Food demos and entertainment happen throughout the weekend!
 Check out bands like Kapena, commedian Frank Delima, and chefs from Cactus, Tiki’s, Chai’s, and more.
 The program lists all the entertainment & demos.